COMP2150-Game-Design/COMP2150-Prac-8/README.md

 ## Getting Started with playingcards.io (20 min)
 For the final assignment for this unit, you will be creating a table top card game.
 While you will be expected to produce and playtest with paper prototypes, the final submission will be a digitised version created using [playingcards.io](https://playingcards.io/).
 Let's take some time to get familiar with the tool.

+### What is playingcards.io?
+playingcards.io is a free to use tool for making and playing tabletop games online.
+The site allows you to create "rooms" where you can set-up tables with cards, tokens, dice and more.
+You can use this platform to play established games, or add your own cards and resources to create custom games.

+"Rooms" can be exported ready to go, bundled with all custom assets (such as cards).
+We will be using this tool to have you submit your final game, as this best simulates a real-life card game scenario without worrying about printing and other resource restrictions.

+### Setting up
 Head to the website and press `Log In/Sign Up` to make an account (or log in if you have one already!).
 Follow the prompts to create your account.
 You do not need to sign up for a subscription.

 Head to the `Games` menu and select a game.
 We recommend selecting one you are relatively familiar with, so you can better understand the mechanics at play.